-A Couple That Allegedly Forced Their Children To Live In A Box Say It's About Being Poor, Not Abusive
+Parents Who Allegedly Forced Their Kids To Live In A Box Say It's About Being Poor, Not Abusive

-The couple that was arrested last week after their three children were found living a makeshift box made of plywood and plastic sheeting in Southern California say it was the result of being poor, not abusive, as authorities allege.
+The couple who were arrested last week after their three children were found living in a makeshift box made of plywood and plastic sheeting in Southern California say it was the result of being poor, not abusive, as authorities allege.

 Mona Kirk, 51, and Daniel Panico, 73, pleaded not guilty to child abuse Tuesday and were released from jail a short time later after their attorney argued they could not afford their bail.